Search of spin-dependent fifth forces with precision magnetometry: Experimental setup

 The wheel rotation is driven by a brushless motor synchronous with a function generator, guaranteeing a stable and persistent signal.
 We use a capacitive sensor to monitor the sources rotation, and verify that its frequency does not change more than 20 parts per million in more than ten hours of measurement, assuring a coherent integration time which exceeds the run time determined by the cold time of the cryostat.

 A significant advantage of this approach lies in the control of the signal frequency, which allows us to operate the setup where the magnetic noise is favourable and, as lower bound, matches the one of the SQUID.
 We choose to work at a sweet spot at $n_s f_w\simeq6$\,Hz by rotating the wheel at $f_w\simeq0.5\,$Hz, at this frequency the magnetic field noise of the SQUID-based magnetometer reaches the value of $53\,\mathrm{aT/\sqrt{Hz}}$, as shown in the spectra of Fig.\,\ref{fig:2}d.
 Within the uncertainties, this background is compatible with our estimation, primarily consisting of the SQUID noise, and with a smaller contribution likely due to the crystals' magnetisation noise.
-The reader is referred to the Methods section for a detailed noise budget.
+The reader is referred to Appendix \ref{app:c} section for a detailed noise budget.
 We leverage the fact that the pseudomagnetic signal frequency is stable within $1/t$, the measurement duration, to keep narrowing the measurement bandwidth and hence reduce the noise as $\sqrt{t}$.
-From the plots in Fig.s\,\ref{fig:3}a, \ref{fig:3}b and \ref{fig:3}c, which are collected simultaneously, one can see that the magnetic spectra approach a white and constant noise in a frequency band close to $n_s f_w$, and is entirely compatible with stochastic fluctuations at the pseudomagnetic field frequency, evidenced in Fig.s\,\ref{fig:3}a and \ref{fig:3}b.
-The integrated signal and background of the run are reported in Fig.s\,\ref{fig:3}d and \ref{fig:3}e.
-As demonstrated by the spectra of Fig.\,\ref{fig:2}d, the noise respects this decreasing trend at least for an integration time of $4.1\times10^4\,$s, consistently with a zero-mean gaussian fluctuation, like thermal noise.
-In about 11 hours, the minimum persistent field detectable by our magnetometer with a unity signal-to-noise ratio results $0.26\,$aT.